Frequently Asked Questions

 When Is the Deadline for Applying for My Visa?

-Deadline for uploading all documents for the visa application: 08 November for the January intake programmes.
+Deadline for uploading all documents for the visa application: 01 August for the September intake and 08 November for the January intake.
 In specific cases late payments will be accepted.

 Will I Get Support to Apply for a Visa for Family Members?

 No, we are not able to support a visa application for any family members.